Sayed-Hossein-Hosseini/K_Means_Clustring/README.md

 ## Project Structure

-- **main.py**: The main Python script that loads the dataset, applies K-Means clustering, and displays the results.
+- **K_Means_Clustring Directory**: The main Python script that loads the dataset, applies K-Means clustering, and displays the results.
 - **Dataset Directory**: MNIST and Fashion MNIST datasets are located in it for processing.
 - **Hossein Directory**: The data after processing are datasets, which include representatives of the clusters as well as the values ​​assigned to each cluster.